Working With AI

 • pages: site routes or application screens and their page sections.

-• journeys: focused actor-led paths for meaningful multi-step goals.
+• journeys: focused actor-led paths for meaningful multi-step goals, including optional typed tracking, decision, and note callouts.

 • architecture: implementation items and direct relationships.